edwinciornei/diy-frame/README.md

-# Garage Sale Web Application
+# Handcrafted Picture Frames by Violette

-A simple web application built with Flask and MongoDB for displaying and managing items in a garage sale.
+A simple web application built with Flask and MongoDB designed to showcase and sell handcrafted picture frames made with love and creativity by my mother-in-law, .
 Users can view items, admins can upload new items, and interested buyers can contact the seller.

 ## Features: